EranPer/Data-Mining-project/README.md

 ## DB documentation
 ![alt text](ERD.png "Coronavirus database")

+The database includes 2 tables: states and countries.
+Each row in the tables with a unique id.

+- states tables includes

 ## DISCLAIMER
 We use this information of the Coronavirus cases from the worldometers website for learning purposes only!
 <br />All rights reserved ©